abinit/abinit/doc/mkdocs-tutorials/tddft.md

-The construction of the coupling matrix can be done on the basis of an exchange-correlation kernel that is derived from the exchange-correlation functional used for the ground-state, but this is not a requirement of the theory, since such a correspondance only holds for the exact functional.
+The construction of the coupling matrix can be done on the basis of an exchange-correlation kernel that is derived from the exchange-correlation functional used for the ground-state, but this is not a requirement of the theory, since such a correspondence only holds for the exact functional.
 In practice, the approximation to the XC potential and the one to the XC kernel are often different.
 See section III of [[Casida1998]].